JBludau/kokkos-core-wiki/docs/source/building.md

 ## Separate Compilation via CMake Language

 Kokkos supports separating the compilation of source files using Kokkos from others.
-This is controlled similar to a CMake language.
+This is controlled similarly to a CMake language.
 The feature requires Kokkos to be compiled with the keyword `Kokkos_ENABLE_COMPILE_AS_CMAKE_LANGUAGE=ON`.
-The availability of the feature can be checked via `find_package(Kokkos COMPONENTS separable_compilation)`.
+The availability of the feature can be requested via `find_package(Kokkos COMPONENTS separable_compilation)`.
 The `kokkos_compilation` CMake function marks files in the application's source that contain Kokkos code to be compiled with the correct compiler and flags.
 ````cmake
 # this function is provided to easily select which files use the same compiler as Kokkos